Research and copy services

 Entries that can be checked at this reduced rate are:

 - local newspapers – The Isle of Wight County Press 1884 to 2009, Isle of Wight Observer 1852 to 1922, Isle of Wight Times 1862 to 1974.
 You will need to request the relevant year (some years are missing from our series).
-Check our list of newspapers before you order
+Check our list of newspapers (PDF, 35KB) before you order

 - census returns – address required